 (a) An `Application for Disability Retirement not in the Line of Duty' shall be filed by a Member or his department head with the Administrator, provided that the Member has 10 or more years of Membership Service Credit and has applied for and been granted accident and sickness benefits on account of the disability.

-(b) An `Application for Disability Retirement not in the Line of Duty' shall be administered pursuant to rules and regulations adopted by the Board of Trustees from time to time and approved by the City of Charlotte and administered in a uniform and nondiscriminatory manner.
+(b) An `Application for Disability Retirement not in the Line of Duty' shall be administered pursuant to Disability Regulations adopted by the Board of Trustees from time to time and approved by the City of Charlotte and administered in a uniform and nondiscriminatory manner.
 The Administrator shall request the Board of Trustees to conduct a hearing on the Application for Disability Retirement not in the Line of Duty pursuant to the provisions of the Disability Regulations.
 The Member or any person filing on the Member's behalf or the Administrator may appeal from any order of the Board to the Superior Court of Mecklenburg County by giving notice of appeal, in writing, to the Superior Court, within 10 days of the order.
 The appeal to the Superior Court shall be upon the record of the proceeding before the Board at the hearing.

-(c) Effective July 1, 1999, upon retirement pursuant to the provisions of this section, a Member shall receive a monthly benefit equal to thirty-nine percent (39%) of his Final Average Salary, plus one and ninety-five hundredths percent (1.95%) of his Final Average Salary multiplied by the Membership Service Credit in excess of 10 years, not to exceed Final Average Salary limits imposed by section 415 of the Internal Revenue Code, as amended, but not less than nine hundred two dollars and seventy-five cents ($902.75) per month.
-Effective July 1, 1988, prior to his retirement pursuant to the provisions of this section, but not thereafter, a Member may elect to receive an Actuarial Equivalent, computed as of the effective date of his retirement, of his monthly amount payable throughout his life, and nominate a Beneficiary in accordance with the provisions of the Option 5, Fifty Percent (50%) Joint and Survivor Benefit, as set forth in subsection (g) of Section 17.
+(c) Effective July 1, 1999, upon retirement pursuant to the provisions of this section, a Member shall receive a monthly benefit equal to thirty-nine percent (39%) of his Final Average Salary, plus one and ninety-five hundredths percent (1.95%) of his Final Average Salary multiplied by the Membership Service Credit in excess of 10 years, not to exceed the limits imposed by section 415 of the Internal Revenue Code, as amended, but not less than nine hundred two dollars and seventy-five cents ($902.75) per month.
+Effective July 1, 1988, prior to his retirement pursuant to the provisions of this section, but not thereafter, a Member may elect to receive an Actuarial Equivalent, computed as of the effective date of his retirement, of his monthly benefit payable throughout his life, and nominate a Beneficiary in accordance with the provisions of the Option 5, Fifty Percent (50%) Joint and Survivor Benefit, as set forth in subsection (g) of Section 17.
 The Actuarial Equivalent for all Members retiring pursuant to this section shall be computed in accordance with the Unisex Mortality Table for 1984 set forward one year in age, with interest at six percent(6%).
 Benefits payable under this section shall be effective on the date of approval by the Board Trustees.
-Also, disability retirement benefits payable under this Section may be adjusted by the disability retirement regulations adopted pursuant to the requirements contained in subsection (b) of this Section.
+Also, disability retirement benefits payable under this Section may be adjusted in accordance with the Disability Regulations adopted pursuant to the requirements of subsection (b) of this Section.
 A Retiree receiving disability retirement benefits shall revert to a service retirement as specified in Section 15 and shall receive the greater of such disability retirement benefits or his Accrued Benefit as determined as of the last date of active employment with the Charlotte Fire Department at such time as the Retiree's attained age and Membership Service Credit meet the requirements for a service retirement.

 Sec.
 21. Death Benefits.